comit-network/RFCs/RFC-011-SWAP-Omni-Layer-basic.md

 The implementor MAY include output (2) `change_address` or MAY decide to omit it and transfer the Bitcoin change to `to_address`.
 If output (2) `change_address` is present then input (2) `change_utxo` MUST be included to ensure the Omni Layer Assets are sent to output (1) `to_address`.
-In any case, it is unlikely to be possible to construct a transaction with enough fees if `change_utxo` is not present.
+In any case, it is unlikely to be possible to construct a transaction with enough fees if `change_utxo` is not present.ex

 ## Execution Phase